BartoszDabek/bdabek.pl/_posts/personal-goals/short-notes/2018_short_notes.md

 11/08/2018
 ---
 Another good Saturday :) I was running, cycling, writing something in a car crash app, I did a workout.
 Really one thing I regret is that I didn't meet with my friends but .. yeah I had a lot of this last week so I can call it even.

+12/08/2018
+---
+Today I made up for my arrears yesterday and met with friends on the grill.
+We spent quality time talking and so on :D. Firstly I planned to go back to the city I work but after some time I decided to stay in home town and drive tomorrow.
+That was a good decision :).

+13/08/2018
+---
+Whole day at work I was struggling with the task from Friday ... and still it isn't finished.
+Hope tomorrow I'll finish that because sometimes even after work I'm thinking of how to resolve it (SOMETIMES! :D).

+14/08/2018
+---
+Finally moved on with the task!
+And I did back to my hometown.
+Yeeey!
+Today the weather wasn't so good but good enough to go for a bike :D. Now I need diet plan because I want to build more muscle mass, but I think I'll start doing it in September.

+15/08/2018
+---
+Today is a national holiday and it's a day off at work.
+I spent the morning and early afternoon on my own tasks (cleaning :D etc.) and later, I met with my friends at homemade pizza and something sweet :D.

+16/08/2018
+---
+It's been a month since I write here regulary, nice!
+And you know if anyone ever reads it (even me in the future) it's worth doing.
+I spend 2-5 minutes on it (it depends on the day) but in my head it's a feeling: 'Look, you have done something today!' and it's good!

+17/08/2018
+---
+Arghhhh..
+Terrible day, one of my friends with whom we planned to go on a trip, he said he can't do it.
+When he said that, it ruined my day because all my thoughts were: 'Why now?
+When we have to leave in 5 days, and most things are already planned"...

+18/08/2018
+---
+Today I finished my work finally and I'm free, I mean I can truly relax during my holidays.
+I hope I'll, especially my brain from all these mundane, work related task.